Giant's Causeway Tramway: History

 The Giant's Causeway Tramway came about through the enthusiasm of William Atcheson Traill, M.A.Ing., of Ballylough (1844–1934), together with his brother Dr Anthony Traill, who between them undertook most of the promotion and fundraising for the line.
-W.A.
-Traill was a man with not only an interest in railways but also a keen interest in technological developments in engineering.
-The Act of Parliament incorporating 'The Giant's Causeway, Portrush, and Bush Valley Railway and Tramway Company' was passed on 26 August 1880.
+W. A. Traill was a man with not only an interest in railways but also a keen interest in technological developments in engineering.
+The act of Parliament incorporating 'The Giant's Causeway, Portrush, and Bush Valley Railway and Tramways Company', the Giants' Causeway, Portrush and Bush Valley Railway and Tramways Act 1880 (43 & 44 Vict. c. cxcvii) was passed on 26 August 1880.
 It authorised a tramway from Portrush to Bushmills and a railway from there to join the Ballycastle Railway (also 3 ft. gauge) at Dervock.
 The only section of the railway ever built was a short spur at Dervock.
-The Dervock section was abandoned by an 1885 Act, which authorised extension from Bushmills to the Causeway.
+The Dervock section was abandoned by the Giant's Causeway, Portrush and Bush Valley Railway and Tramways Act 1885 (48 & 49 Vict. c. clxvi), which authorised extension from Bushmills to the Causeway.

 At the Berlin Trade Fair of 1879 Siemens was demonstrating the first railway electrification system and it was that which led the British branch of the firm to be commissioned to incorporate this new technology into the Giant's Causeway Tramway venture.
-Sir William Siemens (1823–83) was briefly a Director and Siemens Brothers of London were appointed electrical engineers to the company, their representative being Dr Edward Hopkinson, who later went on to work on the Bessbrook and Newry Tramway and the City and South London Railway.
+Sir William Siemens (1823–83) was briefly a director, and Siemens Brothers of London were appointed electrical engineers to the company, their representative being Dr Edward Hopkinson, who later went on to work on the Bessbrook and Newry Tramway and the City and South London Railway.
 Surveying and civil engineering work was carried out by Edward Price, son of the eminent Irish civil engineer James Price.